 Requires legislative approval for the expenditure of funds involving New Hampshire in any low carbon fuel standards program, such as the Regional Greenhouse Gas Initiative (RGGI).

 Repeals the Regional Greenhouse Gas Initiative (RGGI), New Hampshire's cap-and-trade program.

 Should New Hampshire continue to participate in the Regional Greenhouse Gas Initiative, which requires utilities to purchase allowances for every ton of carbon they emit?

-The Legislature is close to passing a bill that changes how NH uses money earned through the RGGI.
-Instead of rebating some of the money to homeowners on their electric bills, the state will put the money into funding energy efficiency programs.
-Rebates to commercial and industrial electricity customers, however, will go up.
-The bill also eliminates a rule that would've seen NH leave RGGI if two or more other New England states withdrew.
+Gov. Sununu vetoed a bill that would have changed how NH uses money earned through the RGGI.
+Instead of rebating some of the money to homeowners on their electric bills, the state would have put the money into funding energy efficiency programs.

 CONTACT ELECTED OFFICIALS »